jimsward/MEANblog/README.md

 Blog project for M101JS
 Extended by Jim Sward to include :
-Removed Swig templates; client is now all angularjs Added date field to comments
+Removed Swig templates; client is now all angularjs Added date field to comments,
-Admin for approving comments
+Admin for approving comments,
-Text editor
+Text editor for new posts,
+Contact page; saves to mongodb and sends email to admin, Separate password only admin area,

 ./app.js - entry point